Local Health and Care Records (LHCRs)

 Digital Health News reported further areas expected to be funded may include: Lancashire and South Cumbria plus Cheshire and Merseyside, the Great North Care Record and the South West.
 Those areas might be subject to change.

-Events and information for LPCs and pharmacy contractors discussing pharmacy involvement with LHCRs
+Information for LPCs and pharmacy contractors supporting pharmacy involvement with LHCRs

 PSNC encourages organisations that are working on local record sharing initiatives to contact local community pharmacy contractors and Local Pharmaceutical Committees (LPCs) to discuss how they may be able to participate in local developments.
 PSNC has also prepared a PSNC Briefing: Principles for implementing pharmacy access to local EHRs or LHCRs.